 Hoover Nextra error codes are indicated by flashing the “start” and “pause” LED’s together.
-The lights should flash once a second and if you count them (within a 15 second period) the number of flashes should indicate which error code the machine is communicating.
+The lights should flash once every second with a slight pause inbetewwn.
+If you count them (within a 15 second period) the number of flashes should indicate which error code the machine is communicating.

 Before deciding to replace any parts on your Hoover Nextra washing machine based on an error code you should be aware of the following advice Appliance error codes

 It’s a big gamble and if the fault remains the same after fitting you’ve wasted a lot of money.
 I have replaced parts on the say so of error codes and found it didn’t cure the fault.
 Another issue is, “module fault” doesn’t guarantee the module is faulty, it could even be a faulty connection, or the module could have been damaged by another component.